legoguy1000/FRC-Portal/README.md

 * Fix "active users per Year" report.
 Limit time to only build season so there aren't duplicate entries
 * Create initial rooms during event creation
 * Add other user types
+* Add ability for users to add additional hotel rooms

 Version 2.12.0
 * Simplified some code